 You might find it helpful to write down your original thought, followed by three or four alternative interpretations.

 Perform a cost-benefit analysis

 People usually repeat behaviors that deliver some benefit.

 You might find it helpful to analyze how your thought patterns have helped you cope in the past.
 Do they give you a sense of control in situations where you feel powerless?
 Do they allow you to avoid taking responsibility or taking necessary risks?

 You can also ask yourself what engaging in cognitive distortion costs you.
 Weighing the pros and cons of your thought patterns could motivate you to change them.

 If you’d like some guidance in identifying and changing distorted thinking, you might find this type of therapy useful.

 CBT usually focuses on specific goals.
 It generally takes place for a predetermined number of sessions and may take a few weeks to a few months to see results.

 Cognitive distortions are habitual ways of thinking that are often inaccurate and negatively biased.

 Cognitive distortions usually develop over time in response to adverse events.
-There are at least 10 common distorted thinking patterns that have been identified by researchers.
+Researchers have identified at least 10 common distorted thinking patterns.

 If you’re ready to tackle a cognitive distortion, you may want to try some of the methods found in cognitive behavioral therapy.
 This type of therapy has been successful in helping people identify cognitive distortions and retrain themselves to look at the world in a clearer, more rational way.